How We Fight the Feelings of Winter Stagnation

 Shawn, New Customer Relations Manager

-Ginger tea, Ginger liquid extract, Ginger powder.
-Ginger, ginger, ginger!
+Ginger tea, Ginger powder, ginger, ginger, ginger!
 Also, getting aerobic exercise is key for me, so I dance until I sweat.
 In the morning, when excess kapha makes it hard to wiggle out of my snuggly comfort, a dry powder self-massage or exfoliating scrub and warm shower clear the fog and get me moving.

 Zimryah, Customer Service Specialist